Andrepereira2001/feup-lbaw-2021/er.md

 | US2.13 | Order Project | low | As a AuthUser, I want to be able to go through my project in an order of my choice (alphabetical, cronological), so that I can find it easily |
 | US2.14 | Receive Notifications | As a AuthUser, I want to receive notifications relevant to me, so that I can be aware of what is appening |
 | US2.15 | Accept project invitations | As a AuthUser, I want to be able to accept project invitations, so that i can be part of them |
-> Table 4: AuthUser user stories
+> Table 4: AuthUser User Stories

 #### 2.3.
 Member